dliang55/website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Candidate, Masters of Science (M.Sc.) in Psychology
+  - course: Masters of Science (M.Sc.) in Psychology
     institution: Western University
     year: 2022
   - course: Honours Bachelors of Science (H.B.Sc.) in Psychology